A Nature Paper Says AGI Is Already Here - Not Everyone Agrees

 Four UC San Diego researchers argue in Nature that current LLMs already constitute artificial general intelligence, igniting fierce debate across the AI community.

-Four researchers at the University of California, San Diego have published a commentary in Nature making a claim that would have been unthinkable five years ago: artificial general intelligence already exists, and we are looking at it every time we open ChatGPT.
+Four researchers at the University of California, San Diego have published a commentary in Nature making a claim that would have been unthinkable five years ago: artificial general intelligence already exists, and we're looking at it every time we open ChatGPT.

 The paper, authored by philosopher Eddy Keming Chen, AI professor Mikhail Belkin, linguist Leon Bergen, and data science professor David Danks, systematically argues that today's frontier large language models meet reasonable standards for general intelligence.
 It has set off one of the most heated debates in AI research this year.